A fast and spectrally convergent algorithm for rational-order fractional integral and differential equations

 Note that both the diagonal and off-diagonal blocks of the operator in~(\ref{eqn:system_int}) are banded, and by interleaving the coefficients in $\underline{a}$ and $\underline{b}$ (i.e., $(\underline{a}^\top, \underline{b}^\top)\mapsto (a_0, b_0, a_1, b_1, \ldots)^\top$) we arrive at a banded operator (in this case, tridiagonal).
 Taking a finite section approximation (i.e., truncating each of the summations in~(\ref{eqn:ansatz}) and~(\ref{eqn:eandf}) and hence the block operators in~(\ref{eqn:system_int})) at a suitable length $N$, we arrive at a $2N\times2N$ tridiagonal matrix system, which can be solved directly in ${\cal{O}}(N)$ floating point operations for the approximate coefficients $\underline{a}$ and $\underline{b}$ of $u(x)$ in~(\ref{eqn:ansatz}).
 Alternatively, one can use the adaptive QR approach described in~\cite{olver2013} and solve the infinite dimensional~(\ref{eqn:system_int}) system to a required accuracy without {\em a priori} truncation (see Section~\ref{subsec:solvesystem}).
 Convergence and stability are discussed in more detail in Appendix~\ref{sec:appendixC}.

-\begin{example} We consider the second-kind Abel integral equation \be u(x) + _{-1}\calQ_x^{1/2}u(x) = 1 \ee (i.e., taking $\sigma = 1$ in~(\ref{eqn:halfinteq})) with solution~\cite{abdalkhani1990} \be u(x) = e^{1+x}\rm{erfc}(\sqrt{1+x}), \ee where $\rm{erfc}$ is the complimentary error function.
-Note that the solution $u(x)$ takes the form $p(x) + \sqrt{1+x}q(x)$, where $p(x)$ and $q(x)$ are functions analytic in some neighbourhood of $[-1,1]$, and so any attempt to approximate $u(x)$ by a polynomial $y(x)\approx p_N(x)$ or a weighted polynomial $u(x)\approx \sqrt{1+x}q_N(x)$ will achieve only algebraic convergence as the degree of the polynomial is increased.
-However, using the direct sum basis $\P\oplus\U_{1/2}$ we are able to approximate such a function and hence solve the FDE~\eqref{eqn:ex1} with geometrically accuracy.
+\begin{example} We consider the second-kind Abel integral equation \be u(x) + _{-1}\calQ_x^{1/2}u(x) = 1 \ee with solution~\cite[Section 11.4-1]{Polyanin2008} \be u(x) = e^{1+x}\rm{erfc}(\sqrt{1+x}), \ee where $\rm{erfc}$ is the complimentary error function.
+Note that the solution $u(x)$ takes the form $p(x) + \sqrt{1+x}q(x)$, where $p(x)$ and $q(x)$ are functions analytic in some neighbourhood of $[-1,1]$, and so any attempt to approximate $u(x)$ by a polynomial $u(x)\approx p_N(x)$ or a weighted polynomial $u(x)\approx \sqrt{1+x}q_N(x)$ will achieve only algebraic convergence as the degree of the polynomial is increased.
+However, using the direct sum basis $\P\oplus\U_{1/2}$ we are able to approximate such a function and hence solve the FDE~\eqref{eqn:ex1} with spectral accuracy.

 To solve the FDE~(\ref{eqn:ex1}) we form the linear system~(\ref{eqn:system_int}) with $\sigma=1$, $\underline{e}=(1,0,\ldots)^\top$, and $\underline{f}=(0,0,\ldots)^\top$, truncate at some length $N$, and solve with $\backslash$ in MATLAB.
 The results are shown in Figure~\ref{fig:ex1}.
 The first image shows a plot of the computed solution with $N=20$.
 The {\tt spy} plot in the second image verifies that, upon re-ordering, the associated linear system~(\ref{eqn:system_int}) is tridiagonal.
-The third image shows two measures of the error in the approximation as $N$ is increased.\footnote{We show both measures here to validate the use of the second, which we emply later when a closed-form expression of the true solution is not readily available.} The first (solid line) is computed by evaluating the approximate solution on a 100-point equally-spaced grid in the interval $[-1,1]$ using Clenshaw's algorithm and comparing to the true solution~(\ref{eqn:ex1_sol}).
+The third image shows two measures of the error in the approximation as $N$ is increased.\footnote{We show both measures here to validate the use of the second, which we employ later when a closed-form expression of the true solution is not readily available.} The first (solid line) is computed by evaluating the approximate solution on a 100-point equally-spaced grid in the interval $[-1,1]$ using Clenshaw's algorithm and comparing to the true solution~(\ref{eqn:ex1_sol}).
 Geometric convergence is observed until it plateaus at around 15 digits of accuracy when $N$ = 15.
 The second measure (dashed line) is the 2-norm difference between the coefficients of the approximated solution when truncating at sizes $N$ and $\lceil 1.1N \rceil$.
 Here the convergence does not plateau , suggesting that the computed coefficients maintain good relative accuracy even when their magnitude is below machine precision.

 \end{example}